horusknox/horusknox/README.md

 - 👋 Hi, I’m @Shoukath ali shaik
 - 👀 I’m interested in ...any coding language
 - 🌱 I’m currently learning ...DSA in C++
-- 💞️ I’m looking to collaborate on ...any technical internships
+- 💞️ I’m looking to collaborate on ...any technical jobs and internships
 - 📫 How to reach me ...9381611501

 <!---